cuioss/cui-jsf-components/maintenance/task5-readme-standards.md

 - Each module has a README file following the CUI README structure
 - README provides clear information about the module's purpose, usage, and features
 - Documentation is comprehensive and user-friendly
-- No code changes have been made during this task
+- No code changes should be made during this task

 ## README Standards